nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 * how to load a static json file
 * how to create a component in react
 * how to pass props
-* how to use an array to instantiate components
+* how to populate components from an array

 You DON'T need to know about:
 * state